Nutrition

 Exercise is Crucial

 The evidence suggests that exercise is as effective as some medications, especially when weight loss is involved.
-Doctors recommend at least 150 minutes of moderate-high-intensity aerobic exercise per week.
+Doctors recommend at least 150 minutes of moderate to high-intensity aerobic exercise per week.
 Resistance training is also important.

 But don't let these recommendations put you off regular exercise.
 As we always say, get moving, even if it's only a walk around your neighborhood.
 The research is clear that regular daily movement is helpful to your health.